University of Limmerick

 Sport is really a matter of passion and pride in Limerick.
 The city is widely recognized as the unofficial ‘Rugby Capital’ of Ireland as it is the home of Munster Rugby.
 The brand new sports facility and conference center Thomond Park Stadium is the city’s rugby crown jewel. another fine sports facility is the Gaelic Grounds, where every week, huge crowds are drawn in to enjoy the Limerick hurlers and footballers.

-The city also houses several top rowing clubs, and all through the year, Limerick racecourse welcomes numerous events and meetings at the new and very modern Limerick Greyhound Stadium.
+The city also houses several top rowing clubs, and all through the year, Limerick Racecourse welcomes numerous events and meetings at the new and very modern Limerick Greyhound Stadium.

 Limerick is a thriving and progressive city.
 This makes it a very attractive location for many students.
-The city houses more than 20,000 students form Ireland and abroad that have chosen Limerick for academic advancement.
+The city houses more than 20,000 students from Ireland and abroad that have chosen Limerick for academic advancement.

 Whether pursuing academic, cultural, sporting, or social interests, in Limerick students can definitely find plenty of opportunities for a great night out.
 The charming friendliness of the folks in Limerick will continue to be a fine and abiding memory to all those who came to live and study in Limerick, the city ‘where the River Shannon meets the sea’.